← Back to Blog

 Access-Control-Max-Age: 86400

-CORS with Credentials (Cookies)
+CORS with Credentials (Cookies and Authorization)

-// Client: must set credentials
+// Client: must opt in with credentials

-fetch('https://api.example.com/data', {
+fetch('https://api.example.com/profile', {

-credentials: 'include' // send cookies
+credentials: 'include' // sends cookies and HTTP auth

 });

-Access-Control-Allow-Origin: https://app.example.com // NOT * (wildcard prohibited with credentials)
+Access-Control-Allow-Origin: https://app.example.com // MUST be exact origin, NOT *

 Access-Control-Allow-Credentials: true

-Correct CORS Configuration
+Step-by-Step: Correct CORS Configuration

 Node.js / Express